 This information is vital to local prevention efforts and to the Bristol Health Partners Improving Care in Self-Harm Health Integration Team (STITCH HIT).
 It provides an insight into the management of patients for clinicians and managers while also allowing the evaluation of services against NICE guidelines for treatment of self-harm patients.

-We will analyse the Bristol Self-Harm Surveillance Register data to shed light on the types of people who are self-harming and trends in self-harm in the population served by the Bristol Royal Infirmary and Southmead Hospital.
-This work will support Bristol’s hospital psychiatry services and the Suicide Prevention Group led by Bristol City Council.
+We analysed the Bristol Self-Harm Surveillance Register data to shed light on the types of people who are self-harming and trends in self-harm in the population served by the Bristol Royal Infirmary and Southmead Hospital.
+This work supports Bristol’s hospital psychiatry services and the Suicide Prevention Group led by Bristol City Council.